Lurkki14/tuxclocker/README.md

 ## Dependencies

-`qt (charts, base, dbus), boost-system, boost-filesystem, libnvml  (cuda), libxnvctrl, xlib, libdrm, meson`
+`qt (charts, base, dbus), boost-system, boost-filesystem, libnvml, libxnvctrl, xlib, libdrm, meson`

+NOTE: some distros like NixOS only contain `libnvml` as part of a fully featured CUDA package.

 Note that these packages are likely called something different on each distribution.